How should I select a semester study abroad programme?

-Each of our partner programs has a set number of spots available for the semester or year.
+Each of our partner programmes has a set number of spots available for the semester or year.
 This ranges from just 2 per year at some of our partners, to 16 per semester at Yale.
 You can see how many spots each partner has by clicking onto the partner pages from our Semester Study Abroad homepage.

 Additionally, we also have a set number of spots set aside for non-partner programmes.
 Click here to see the number of spots currently available for Academic Year 2017/18.

 Are the number of study abroad spots available to students going to decrease as class sizes increase?

 No. In fact, we are continuing to build new partnerships to increase the number of partner spots available over the next few years to keep up with the increasing class sizes.
 Yale-NUS sees study abroad, both during the semester and during the summer, as an integral part of the Yale-NUS experience and we are working very hard to make these opportunities available to as many students as possible.

 Is there a minimum CAP requirement to qualify for semester abroad?

 Grades will be one of the many factors considered as study abroad applications are evaluated.
 In general, there is not an official minimum CAP requirement, though some partner institutions or outside programmes may have their own minimum.

-How does my participation in previous CIPE opportunities (e.g. LABs, summer programs) relate to my eligibility for semester abroad?
+How does my participation in previous CIPE opportunities (e.g. LABs, summer programmes) relate to my eligibility for semester abroad?